BackdoorBench: A Comprehensive Benchmark of Backdoor Learning: Evaluations and analysis

 \paragraph{Analysis of ANP} The ANP \cite{wu2021adversarial} prunes the neurons that are sensitive to the adversarial neuron perturbation, by setting a threshold.
 As suggested in \cite{wu2021adversarial}, this threshold is fixed as 0.2 in our evaluations.
 We find that when the poisoning ratio is high, more neurons will be pruned, thus the ASR may decrease.
 For example, given the SIG \cite{SIG} attack, the pruned neurons by ANP are 328 and 466 for $5\%$ and $10\%$ poisoning ratios, respectively.
 As shown in the last row of Figure \ref{fig:abnormal}, poisoned samples still gather together for $5\%$, while separated for $10\%$.

-\textbf{In summary}, above analysis demonstrates an interesting point that attack with higher poisoning ratios doesn't mean better attack performance, and it may be more easily defended by some defense methods.
+\textbf{In summary}, the above analysis demonstrates an interesting point that attack with higher poisoning ratios doesn't mean better attack performance, and it may be more easily defended by some defense methods.
 The reason is that higher poisoning ratios will highlight the difference between poisoned and clean samples, which will be utilized by adaptive defenses.
-This point inspires two interesting questions that deserves further explorations in future: \textit{how to achieve the desired attack performance using fewer poisoned samples, and how to defend weak attacks with low poisoning ratios}.
+This point inspires two interesting questions that deserve further exploration in the future: \textit{how to achieve the desired attack performance using fewer poisoned samples, and how to defend weak attacks with low poisoning ratios}.
+Moreover, considering the randomness due to weight initialization and some methods' mechanisms, we repeat the above evaluations several times.
+Although some fluctuations occur, the trend of ASR curves is similar to that in Figure \ref{2-attack-asr-preact}.
+More details and analysis are presented in \textbf{Appendix}.